fdb/slarg-website/events/2023-10-03-disrupt-imagining-fashion-in-the-post-museum-the-archive-and-beyond.md

 ---
 Registration [via this link](https://forms.gle/mk4uUmMeVFMvtzxbA)

 In this workshop, we will explore the art of dyeing natural textiles using Indigo, a plant-based dyeing method celebrated globally for its symbolic and spiritual significance.
-We are thrilled to have Belgian fiber artist and educator, **Live Jacob**, as our guide in mastering the techniques of rejuvenating old garments into fresh, vibrant creations.
+We are thrilled to have Ghent-based fiber artist and educator, **Live Jacob**, as our guide in mastering the techniques of rejuvenating old garments into fresh, vibrant creations.

 Please note that this workshop has limited available seats.